N-Medvedev/XTANT-3_coupling_data/README.md

 ## Disclaimer

 Although we endeavour to ensure that the code XTANT and results delivered are correct, no warranty is given as to their accuracy.
 We assume no responsibility for possible errors or omissions.
 We shall not be liable for any damage arising from the use of these dataset, or from any action or decision taken as a result of using it or any related material.

-This dataset is distributed _as is_ for non-commercial peaceful purposes only, such as research and education.
-It is __explicitly prohibited__ to use it for military-related or other than peaceful purposes.
+This dataset is distributed _as is_ for non-commercial peaceful purposes only, such as research and education (for details, see GPL-3.0 license).

-By using this repository, you agree with these terms and conditions.

 ## References